al3ks1002/Competitive-Programming-Library/README.md

 The tests are taken from [infoarena](http://www.infoarena.ro/) or are generated randomly (you also have a generator for those).

 If you want to modify or create your own implementation for an algorithm you can verify the correctness and the CPU time with "run.sh" or "easy-run.sh" scripts.
 You will need [dwdiff](https://linux.die.net/man/1/dwdiff) for comparing output and [gnusort](http://superuser.com/questions/349897/ls-version-number-sorting-mac-os-x/349904#349904) for sorting the tests.
-If you don't have gnusort, you can just remove -V flag from the scripts (sort -V).
+If you don't have gnusort, your tests will still be evaluated, but not in order.
 If you get an error regarding -std=c++14, just upgrade your g++.

 There are some scripts that you can use:
 * "run.sh" - takes as arguments the source file (-s), the tests directory (-t) and optionally the checker (-t); example usage: ./run.sh -s my-source-file.cpp -d my-tests-directory/ -c my-checker.cpp;